iTwin/bis-schemas/Domains/2-DisciplinePhysical/Civil/StormSewerPhysical/StormSewerPhysical.remarks.md

 Equivalent to [IfcDistributionChamberElementType](https://standards.buildingsmart.org/IFC/RELEASE/IFC4_3/HTML/lexical/IfcDistributionChamberElementType.htm) with PredefinedType = [IfcDistributionChamberElementTypeEnum.MANHOLE](https://standards.buildingsmart.org/IFC/RELEASE/IFC4_3/HTML/lexical/IfcDistributionChamberElementTypeEnum.htm).

-### DistributionChamberTopType
+### DistributionChamberComponent

-An instance of `DistributionChamberTopType` can optionally specify a single *Physical Material* via its `PhysicalMaterial` property.
+`DistributionChamberComponent`s are assembled by a `DistributionChamber` via the `DistributionChamberAssemblesComponents` relationship and they must be contained in `PhysicalModel`s.
+Further classification of `DistributionChamberComponent` instances can be achieved via instances of `DistributionChamberComponentType`.

-### DistributionChamberBottomType
+### DistributionChamberComponentType

-An instance of `DistributionChamberBottomType` can optionally specify a single *Physical Material* via its `PhysicalMaterial` property.
+An instance of `DistributionChamberComponentType` can optionally specify a single *Physical Material* via its `PhysicalMaterial` property.